zediculz/shcss/README.md

 # TerseCSS
-A lightweight, CSS Shorthand parser that generate the CSS Style and classname.
+A lightweight, CSS Shorthand parser that generate the CSS Styles, append it to the document head and return the classname.

 - 🚀 Zero dependencies
 - 🔌 Less API